jagadish-amd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Launch_PyTorch_Application_Multinode.md

      ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475062/97d87e9a-e5e2-4c74-aec0-62461eab6a08)
      ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475062/715c02e7-1156-41a1-abdb-fdff97da5a4f)

+&emsp; The time for which workload is allowed to run should be specified in the **Maximum allowed runtime** field.
+By default 1 hour will be selected.

+&emsp; If maximum allowed run time is 1 hour, it implies, workload will run for 1 hour and then it will be automatically stopped after 1 hour as it will not be allowed to exceed **Maximum allowed runtime**.

+&emsp; Based on the time required for workload, user should change the **Maximum allowed runtime**.

+&emsp; Once the workload is launched, user cannot change the total workload time.
+It has to be configured in this step.

 **8. Select the cluster and desired queue to run the job.
 In this case '1CN128C8G2H_2IB_MI210_SLES15' is selected.
 Click on 'Next'.**

    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475062/433cd874-e38d-418f-9e9f-7d08cb14308c)